Android Virtual Machine

 After a while, you'll enter the Android logo screen

-Then it will go into a black screen.
-If it remains black after 3-5 minutes, execute qm stop 100 on the host machine, then begin removing the image file
+Then there will be a black screen.
+If it's still black after 3-5 minutes, execute qm stop 100 on the host machine, then start removing the image file.

-Remove the ISO file that has been installed by manually clicking on the corresponding CD in the Hardware section of the ProxmoxVE web interface and selecting Remove
+Remove the installed ISO file by manually clicking on the corresponding CD in the Hardware section of the ProxmoxVE web interface and selecting Remove

-Then execute qm start 100 on the host machine, and you should enter the Android system initialization interface
+Then execute qm start 100 on the host machine again, and you should enter the Android system initialization interface

-Select your language in the initialization interface, then click the confirm button
+In the initialization interface, select the language and click the confirm button

-At this point it will try to connect to WIFI.
-Since this PVE installation uses completely static network configuration, skip this step and configure it later
+It will try to connect to WiFi.
+Since our PVE installation uses a completely static network configuration, just skip this and set it up later

-Click the next button to confirm time settings
+Click the next button to confirm the time settings

 Click to cancel screen protection, confirm to skip again

 After a period of black screen, the main screen application selection will appear.
-If this interface still doesn't appear after waiting 3-5 minutes, restart the virtual machine as before, and it should display when you enter VNC again
+If this interface doesn't appear after waiting 3-5 minutes, restart the virtual machine as before, and it should display after entering VNC

 Select Quickstep

-Then you'll enter the desktop.
-Now you need to set up the network.
+After entering the desktop, you need to set up the network.
 Click the settings icon in the upper left corner

 A dropdown appears, click and hold to pull down